OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **15\.
 Accessibility of these Terms and Conditions on Data Protection**

 These Terms and Conditions on Data Protection are accessible from any website of the XING Websites under the link "Privacy Policy".

-Privacy and security at XING

-Find out what XING does to make sure your data is safe, who is responsible for security issues within the company, and what you can do to network in a secure environment.

-IT security and privacy

-Public procedure directory